 - Pain attacks co-occur every day and often have the power to wake the patient from night’s sleep.

-- Some patients’ eyes may be red, inflamed, and watery due to pain.
+- Due to pain, some patients’ eyes may be red, inflamed, and watery.

 - Unlike people with migraine headaches, those with cluster headaches will be restless.
 Cluster headache is a very distressing disorder.